JoSeTe4ever/angular-microfrontends/mf-app/README.md

 each microfrontend should have its own webpack.config.js file.
 The host/shell has this remotes: array, but it can be loaded dinamically which makes more sense.
 Using the federation-runtime pluggin by Manfred.

+## todo

+* Set the fallback strategy (like lazy-loading-promise) when a microfrotend could not be properly loaded.
+* Load the microfrontend from the backend microservice
+*